andrewheiss/ath-hugo/content/research/chapters/chaudhry-heiss-closing-space/index.md

     Booktitle = {Beyond the Boomerang: New Patterns in Transcalar Advocacy}, Editor = {Christopher L. Pallas and Elizabeth Bloodgood}, Publisher = {University of Alabama Press},
-    Title = {Who's Afraid of the Activists?
-Causes and Consequences of the Global Crackdown on {NGOs}}, Chapter = {2},
+    Title = {Closing Space and the Restructuring of Global Activism: Causes and Consequences of the Global Crackdown on {NGOs}, Chapter = {2},
     Year = {2021}}
 ```